MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMComplianceRuleFileFolderSimple.md

 # New-CMComplianceRuleFileFolderSimple

 ## SYNOPSIS

-Creates a compliance rule file folder simple.
+Create a compliance rule for a simple file folder.

 ## SYNTAX